 Diversity, Inclusion, and Anti-Racism Initiatives

-Yogatown has long been aware of the lack of diversity at our studios and within the wellness industry.
-In February, 2020 the Yogatown management team began work on a formal strategy to create a more diverse and inclusive space.
+Yogatown has long been aware of the lack of diversity within the wellness industry, including our studios.
+In February, 2020 the Yogatown management team devised a formal strategy to create a more diverse and inclusive space.

-Following the horrific murder of George Floyd and the awareness that was created by the Black Lives Matter movement, we realized that our Diversity and Inclusion Strategy was still not enough.
+Following the horrific murder of George Floyd on May 25, 2020 and the awareness that was created by the Black Lives Matter movement, we realized that our Diversity and Inclusion Strategy was more important than ever, and we increased our efforts.

 Tracy, Jason, and the Yogatown Team

-Yogatown has engaged the services of two BIPOC consultants.
-They are helping us to achieve our goal of creating a truly diverse, inclusive, and anti-racist workplace, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.
+Yogatown has engaged the services of two BIPOC consultants to help us achieve our goal of creating a truly diverse, equitable, inclusive, and anti-racist workplace, with a larger goal of also leading positive and lasting change within the wellness industry as a whole.

-Yogatown has consulted with members of the trans community and the LGBTQ community.
-They are helping Yogatown to understand the challenges that these individuals face and helping us to create a space in which they can feel welcome and safe.
+Yogatown has consulted with and continues to receive guidance from members of the trans community and the LGBTQ community.
+They are helping Yogatown to understand the challenges that these individuals face and are helping us to create a space in which they can feel welcome and safe.

 Yogatown is committed to achieving a minimum 25% representation of BIPOC teachers and staff.
 This reflects the representation of BIPOC communities in Ottawa according to the National Census.

 Yogatown has proactively sought out BIPOC teachers and staff who also share our values and goals.
-Since committing to fair representation, Yogatown has increased the percentage of BIPOC teachers and staff on our team, however we still have work to do.
+Since committing to fair representation, Yogatown has increased the percentage of BIPOC teachers and staff on our team, however we still have work to do and will continue working diligently to ensure we reach the 25% minimum.

 Anti-Racism and Cultural Diversity Training